agsb/milliForth-RiscV/README.md

 Milliforth uses a minimal set of primitives and functions for make a Forth.

-This version with minimal code (.text) uses only 528 bytes,
+This version with minimal code (.text) uses only 532 bytes,
-    468 bytes of Forth engine and 60 bytes of linux system I/O, not counting ELF headers.
+    472 bytes for Forth engine and 60 bytes for linux system I/O, not counting ELF headers.
 Used 48 bytes to load fixed address.

+Includes more 4 bytes to allow change the TIB pointer.

-Could add some bytes for extras words as 2/ 2* NAN ;CODE ABORT BYE
+Could add some bytes for extra primitive words as 2/ 2* NAN ;CODE ABORT BYE

 No human WORDS.
-It uses DJB2 hashes in headers,
-    instead of size+flags+name+pads.
+It uses DJB2 hashes in headers instead of size+flags+name+pads.

 Only use a IMMEDIATE flag, at MSBit (31) of hash, also is NaN.